Dr Bonnie Mallard PhD

 About the Course

-Course Begins October 3, 2025 (Lectures are released each Friday morning) Lecture 1: Introductory Overview of the Immune System - Dr Bonnie Mallard Lecture 2: Innate and Adaptive Host Defence Mechanisms - Dr Bonnie Mallard Lecture 3: Introduction to Infection and Immunity - Dr Bonnie Mallard Lecture 4: Stress and the Immune System - Dr Niel Karrow Lecture 5: Introduction to Immunotoxicology - Dr Niel Karrow Lecture 6: Immunomodulation by Immunoceuticals - Dr Niel Karrow Lecture 7: Cancers and the Role of the Immune System - Dr Byram Bridle Lecture 8: Making Sense of Alphabet Soup - Dr Byram Bridle Lecture 9: COVID-19 Shots as the Antithesis of an Ideal Vaccine - Dr Byram Bridle
+Lecture Titles & Presenters: Dr Bonnie Mallard Lecture 1: Introductory Overview of the Immune System Cells, Organs, Genes and Micro-environments Lecture 2: Innate and Adaptive Host Defence Mechanisms Recognition of Danger Signals, Antibody and Cell-mediate Immunity, and Immunological Memory.
+Lecture 3: Introduction to Infection and Immunity SARS-CoV-2, Influenza, HIV-AIDS Dr Niel Karrow Lecture 4: Stress and the Immune System Lecture 5: Introduction to Immunotoxicology, including how it relates to SARS-CoV-2 Lecture 6: Immunomodulation by Immunoceuticals Dr Byram Bridle Lecture 7: Cancers and the Role of the Immune System How the immune system prevents cancers from developing, and can be harnessed to treat cancers.
+Lecture 8: Making Sense of Alphabet Soup The Immune Response to Viruses, From A to Z. Lecture 9: COVID-19 Shots as the Antithesis of an Ideal Vaccine What an ideal vaccine looks like and how it works, contrasted with how COVID-19 modified RNA shots perform.

 Student Testimonials